Flexberry/Home/CONTRIBUTING.md

 - master / develop / feature-<name> / hotfixes / release-<version> for branches.
 - merging with `--no-ff` option;
 - remember about `git rebase`;

+## Pull Requests
+- When you send a pull request, please send it to the `develop` branch.
+- Give a short description in the pull request what you're doing and why.

+## Coding Guidelines
+- Try to [stick](http://thecodelesscode.com/case/94) to the existing coding style.
+- Use `.editorconfig` file to ensure consistent line-endings, tabs/spaces, etc., if it provided with the repository (see [EditorConfig](http://editorconfig.org) for details).
+- Make sure you have added the necessary tests for your changes.

+### Javascript Styleguide
+- Please follow the rules contained in [Flexberry/javascript-style-guide](https://github.com/Flexberry/javascript-style-guide).
+- All public API methods must be documented with [jsdoc](http://usejsdoc.org).

+### CSharp Styleguide
+- Make sure your changes comply to our [StyleCop](https://stylecop.codeplex.com) rules, which are defined in the Settings.Stylecop file in a repository root.